madydady/testworks/iwine_api.md

 ## Host

-Connected to your network iWine server works at http://iwine.com:8080.
+Connected to your network iWine server works at http://192.168.1.1:8080.
+Basic URL for all API methods is http://192.168.1.1:8080/service/.
+The endpoints for each method are described below.

 ## Authentication

 No authentication required.

-## Basic URL

-Basic URL for all API methods is http://iwine.com:8080/service/.
-The endpoints for each method are described below.

 ## Request parameters

 Most API methods work as GET-requests without parameters.
-Only 'temperature' and 'shake' methods have POST-requests with callback methods URL passed in the request body.
+Only 'temperature' and 'shake' methods have POST-requests with webhooks for callback requests passed in the request body.

 ## Response body

 Server returns response data in JSON format.
 For example:

 	HTTP/1.1 200 OK
 	Content-Type: application/json; charset=utf-8

-    {"volume":0.75}
+	{
+		"type": "dry",
+		"accuracy": 0.8
+	}

 # Methods